Environmental studies: History

-Environmental Studies in U.S. Universities
+Environmental studies in U.S. universities

-In the United States, many high school students are able to take environmental science as a college-level course.
+In the United States, many high school students can take environmental science as a college-level course.
 Over 500 colleges and universities in the United States offer environmental studies as a degree.
 The University of California, Berkeley has awarded the most degrees in environmental studies for U.S. universities, with 409 degrees awarded in 2019.

-The universities in the United States that have the highest percentage of degrees awarded is Antioch University-New England, where nearly 35% of degrees awarded in 2019 were in environmental studies.
+The university in the United States that has the highest percentage of degrees awarded is Antioch University-New England, where nearly 35% of degrees awarded in 2019 were in environmental studies.